MattMav21/FilmUp-Project/README.md

 ## Best Snippets

 Our app fetches a third-party API for a movie database that gives users access to movies not already on FilmUp for them.
+This allows FilmUp to conserve the storage of the app while still giving users the experience of being able to find any movie and add them to their vaults and review them.

 ### How this works: